3I/ATLAS: Further observations

 Water ice in 3I/ATLAS's coma was first reported on 20 July 2025, based on near-infrared spectroscopic observations by the Gemini South and NASA Infrared Telescope Facility on 5 and 14 July 2025.
 Ultraviolet observations by the Swift Observatory suggested the presence of water vapor and hydroxide ions in 3I/ATLAS's coma on 30 July 2025 and 1 August 2025.
 On 21 August 2025, astronomers of NASA's SPHEREx mission and the California Institute of Technology reported the detection of water ice and bright carbon dioxide gas emission in SPHEREx observations from mid-August 2025.
 On 22 August 2025, astronomers at Lowell Observatory reported the first tentative detection of cyanide emission in 3I/ATLAS.
 Spectroscopic observations by the Very Large Telescope on 21 August 2025 confirmed the presence of cyanide and also detected nickel in 3I/ATLAS's coma.

 The Hubble Space Telescope took its first images of 3I/ATLAS on 21 July 2025, which revealed its coma in high detail and constrained its nucleus diameter to below 5.6 km.
 The Hubble images were publicized by NASA and the European Space Agency on 7 August 2025.
 On 6 August 2025, JWST made its first observations of 3I/ATLAS using its NIRSpec instrument, and results were announced by NASA on 25 August 2025.
 In November 2025, Hubble performed ultraviolet spectroscopy on 3I/ATLAS to determine the composition of its gas emissions and sulfur-to-oxygen ratio, and the telescope will monitor the comet on its way out of the Solar System.
-The JWST is scheduled to make its next observations of 3I/ATLAS in December 2025, after the comet's perihelion.
+The JWST had made a second set of observations of 3I/ATLAS in December 2025, after the comet's perihelion.

 The comet was observed by the James Clerk Maxwell Telescope on 7 September 2025, when 3I/ATLAS was located 2.33 AU from the Sun, and found a hydrogen cyanide production rate of 1.5±0.5×10^25 molecules per second, while a week later, on September 14, the production rate had climbed to 4.5±1.9×10^25 molecules per second (2 kg/s).
 The cyanide coma on 15 September was about 180,000 kilometers across and was asymmetric, being elongated along the anti-solar direction.
 On the same date there was also a visible dust tail 50 arcseconds across, corresponding to about 100,000 kilometers.
 On 14 September, the comet had an apparent magnitude of 14.2.

-ExoMars TGO with its Colour and Stereo Surface Imaging System (CaSSIS) imaged the coma of 3I/ATLAS as the comet made it closest approach to Mars.
-The comet was around 50000 times fainter than what the orbiter is used to viewing and imaged using 5-second exposures.
+The ExoMars TGO with its Colour and Stereo Surface Imaging System (CaSSIS) imaged the coma of 3I/ATLAS as the comet made its closest approach to Mars.
+The comet was around 50,000 times fainter than what the orbiter is used to viewing and imaged using 5-second exposures.